Editor's Note: This blog was originally published in November 2019 and has been republished with new content on July 2023.

 7) The Social Media Analyst

-Well you had to know this one was coming.
+Well, you had to know this one was coming.
 I encourage every team to include at least one analyst; this is the individual who will provide insights that will define your direction.
-Note, this particular analyst doesn’t necessarily need to be passionate about social media per se.
+Please note this particular analyst doesn’t necessarily need to be passionate about social media per se.
 Instead, their interests are in working with stats and data while understanding how social media impacts the business (and vice versa).
+To optimize social media efforts, a Data Analyst is essential.
+This role involves tracking and analyzing key performance metrics, such as reach, engagement, and conversion rates.
+By leveraging analytical tools and platforms, the Data Analyst provides insights into the effectiveness of social media campaigns, identifies areas for improvement, and helps the team make data-driven decisions.

 - Collaborates with the whole Social Media Team